Grammar

 What does Nm have to do with grammage?

-Which grammage is the right one?
+Which grammage is the correct one?

-What do different grammages do?
+What effect do different grammages have?

 How can you calculate the grammage?

-If you have a piece of fabric and a precise scale, you can calculate the grammage as follows.
+If you have a piece of fabric and a precise scale, you can calculate the grammage as follows:

-Fabric weight x 10,000 / fabric length in centimeters x fabric width in centimeters
+Fabric weight x 10,000 / Fabric length in centimeters x Fabric width in centimeters